Refining Structs

 how do you create a Positivei32?
 I can think of two ways:

-but I do not know how to apply the refinements for them.
+struct Positivei32 { val: i32, }and structPositivei32(i32);but I do not know how to apply the refinements for them.
 I want it to be an invariant that the i32 value is >= 0.
 How would I do this?

-With flux, you can define the Positivei32
+With flux, you can define the Positivei32 type as follows:

 #[refined_by(n: int)] #[invariant(n > 0)] struct Positivei32 { #[field(i32[n])] val: i32 }

-In addition to defining the plain Rust type Positivei32
+In addition to defining the plain Rust type Positivei32,

 the flux refinements say three distinct things.